Senior services

 • to arrive by bus, use Route 5 Erb or Route 12 Westmount buses

-• the walking distance to the WMRC east entrance from the nearest bus stops are 350 metres from the stop on the north side of Erb Street and 370 metres from the stop on the south side of Erb Street
+• walking distance to the WMRC east entrance from the nearest bus stops are 350 metres from the stop on the north side of Erb Street and 370 metres from the stop on the south side of Erb Street

 Funding assistance is provided through the Seniors Active Living Centres Program supported by the Ministry for Seniors and Accessibility.

-Active living programs
+Seniors active living programs

 Many of our registered programs appeal to active seniors.
 Programs take place at Waterloo Memorial Recreation Complex.
 Types of activities include: